pbokey/CS1331-Review/README.md

         - The parentheses can be omitted if there is only one parameter without an explicit data type.
 17. Data Structures
+    * A data structure is a collection of data organized in some fashion.In object-oriented thinking, a data structure is an object that stores other objects, referred to as data or elements.
+So some people refer a data structure as a container object or a collection object.
+To define a data structure is essentially to declare a class.
     * Collections
         - One container to store a collection of elements is called a collection
         - Storing key/value pairs is called a map